-The Brighton & Hove living wage is a minimum hourly wage that takes into account certain basic costs of living.
+The Living Wage is a minimum hourly wage that takes into account certain basic costs of living.
 This is a voluntary commitment by employers, separate from the statutory National Minimum Wage.

-Establishing a living wage for Brighton & Hove was a huge step forward in tacking inequality in the city.
+Establishing a living wage for Brighton & Hove was a huge step forward in tackling inequality in the city.
 In October 2011, a Living Wage Commission for the city was established by the council.
 Public, private and voluntary sector representatives and trade unions in Brighton & Hove worked together to consider the benefits and challenges of establishing a living wage for the city.

 We introduced the voluntary living wage for our lowest paid staff in April 2013 and we're accredited as a Living Wage employer.